Laurent de Brunhoff: Exhibitions

-There have been smaller shows at many museums throughout the United States, including the Art Institute of Chicago, the Dixon Gallery in Memphis, the Speed Museum in Atlanta, and the Davison Center of Wesleyan University in Connecticut.
+There have been smaller shows at many museums throughout the United States, including the Art Institute of Chicago, the Dixon Gallery in Memphis, the Speed Art Museum in Louisville, and the Davison Art Center of Wesleyan University in Connecticut.

-A show was scheduled for 2011-2012 at the Musée des Arts Decoratifs in Paris.
-In addition, de Brunhoff has exhibited frequently at the Mary Ryan Gallery in New York, which represents his and his father's work.
+A show was scheduled for 2011–2012 at the Musée des Arts Decoratifs in Paris.
+In addition, de Brunhoff has exhibited frequently at the Mary Ryan Gallery in New York, which represents his work.
 The work of Jean and Laurent de Brunhoff has also been the subject of books by Anne Hildebrand, Jean and Laurent de Brunhoff: The Legacy of Babar (New York: Twayne, 1991) and by Nicholas Fox Weber, The Art of Babar (New York: Harry N. Abrams, 1989).